zitadel/zitadel/docs/docs/concepts/billing.md

 ## Where can I find my invoice?

-The invvoices are visible in the payment module of stripe.
+The invoices are visible in the payment module of stripe.

 Way to them:

+- Log in to the console https://console.zitadel.ch/

-- Switch to the organization view.
+- Go to the organization view.

 - Let the "View Featureset" show you.